Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-During the last two decades, the number of individuals with intellectual and developmental disabilities (ID/DD) living in community settings and receiving home- and community-based services (HCBS) increased dramatically.
-While this led to better outcomes, including people with ID/DD making more of their own choices and being a part of the community, there are great variations in the accessibility of quality HCBS across the country.
+During the last two decades, the number of individuals with intellectual and developmental disabilities (I/DD) living in community settings and receiving home and community-based services (HCBS) increased dramatically.
+While this led to better outcomes, including people with I/DD making more of their own choices and being a part of the community, there are great variations in the accessibility of quality HCBS across the country.

-In 2017 and 2018 ACL awarded Living Well grants to help develop and test model approaches for enhancing the quality, effectiveness, and monitoring HCBS for people with developmental disabilities.
+In 2017 and 2018, ACL awarded Living Well grants to help develop and test model approaches to enhance the quality, effectiveness, and monitoring of HCBS for people with developmental disabilities.
 These Model Approaches for Living Well grants, awarded as Projects of National Significance by ACL’s Administration on Disabilities, are focused on building the capacity of HCBS systems and enhancing community monitoring to prevent abuse, neglect, and exploitation.

-Grantees are completing their third or fourth years of the five-year Living Well grants and progressing toward the intended grant outcomes.
-Each grantee is impacted by state contextual factors that exist outside of the Living Well grant, yet affect the activities, outcomes, and progress of the Living Well teams.
-Some are beginning to finalize and publish resources and final toolkits that will be supportive of community monitoring and capacity building activities even after the end of the grants.
-Others are still developing, testing, and refining their resources.
-Although many of the activities that grantees are developing and implementing to address these components are distinct, the activities are pieces of the overall models that grantees are continuing to develop to sustainably improve the HCBS system for individuals with ID/DD.
+Grantees have completed their five-year Living Well grants and are progressing toward the intended grant outcomes.
+Each grantee was impacted by state contextual factors that exist outside of the Living Well grant, yet affect the activities, outcomes, and progress of the Living Well teams.
+Grantees published resources and toolkits that support community monitoring and capacity-building activities even after the end of the grants.
+All activities are pieces of the overall models that improve the HCBS system for individuals with I/DD.

-Several model approaches are emerging, which are not mutually exclusive.
-One approach is to align with established statewide systems change initiatives.
-Grantees using this approach (e.g., teams in Alaska and Idaho) benefit from existing stakeholder groups and a clearly articulated vision or set of goals to which the Living Well grant is aligned.
-Other grantees (e.g., those in Indiana, Virginia, and New Hampshire) are leveraging their Living Well grants to convene partners and integrate discrete initiatives to holistically address the core components.
-Finally, several grant teams (e.g., teams in Missouri, Georgia, and Wisconsin) are using a pilot model approach to develop, implement, test, and revise initiatives on a local level before planning to scale and finalize their outputs.
+The models were not mutually exclusive.
+One approach aligned with established statewide systems change initiatives.
+Grantees using this approach (e.g., teams in Alaska and Idaho) benefited from existing stakeholder groups and a clearly articulated vision or set of goals to which the Living Well grant was aligned.
+Other grantees (e.g., those in Indiana, Virginia, and New Hampshire) leveraged their Living Well grants to convene partners and integrate discrete initiatives to holistically address the core components.
+Finally, several grant teams (e.g., teams in Missouri, Georgia, and Wisconsin) used a pilot model approach to develop, implement, test, and revise initiatives on a local level before planning to scale and finalize their outputs.

-As part of the ongoing evaluation, ACL has released a new report in five parts and three briefs:
+ACL has released a report in five parts:

 And three briefs: